redux-json-api/redux-json-api/docs/apis/updateEntity.md

 #### API_UPDATE_FAILED

 If the PATCH request responds with an error, we dispatch `API_UPDATE_FAILED`.
 This will remove any `isInvalidating` flag and decrement `state.api.isUpdating`.

+The returned promise will throw an error when this action is dispatched.